Skip to content

 Questions

 1. An organization wants to expand the number of people who can publish services but is concerned about the using too much memory on the ArcGIS Server machine.
-Should they train these new publishers to create hosted services or by-ref services to minimize the memory usage?
+Which type of service will minimize the memory footprint of services?

 2. A gas utility needs to make sure that the geometry of their features adheres to defined spatial relationships (for example, no overlaps in pipeline features).
-Should they use an ArcGIS-managed or user-managed datastore for these features?
+Which type of service enables topology rules?

 Summary